What are Nutrient Reference Values?

 This allows both body mass and metabolic differences between adults and children to be incorporated as necessary.
 For more details can be found in the methodology sections of the United States:Canadian FNB:IOM reports.

-The implications for adoption of these revised NRVs include:
+The implications for adoption of the 2006 NRVs include:

 The need to address ongoing education of both health and food industry professionals in the end use of the various reference values and related tools for their use.